WE ARE AN ENGLISH SPEAKING ROTARY CLUB WHICH MEETS EVERY THURSDAY at 12:30 pm IN PENINSULA HOTEL, TSIM SHA TSUI, HONG KONG.

 While members note that business credentials do not have to be quite as heavyweight nowadays, Sunny Ong, a former member of the Rotary Club of Kowloon, believes the Club still attracts the cream.
 He transferred his membership in 1990 to the Rotary Club of Wanchai, which he helped set up, and in spite of its impressive base in the Grand Hyatt, he believes the new club's members have a lot of groundwork to do before they can achieve the status of those who meet over the water at the rather more modest New World Hotel.

 A venue does not make a club, but the founding of the Rotary Club of Kowloon at The Peninsula hotel was to give the Club not only a special and enduring relationship with the Grand Old Lady of Kowloon, but a special image too.
-However, a spell of hotel refurbishment in the early '80's which began with the closure of the sprung wooden-floored ballroom, would eventually lead to the Club moving to the New World Hotel.

 It was around the time of the Club's departure from the Peninsula that its archives were sadly lost.
 All Club records were at that time housed in a wooden cabinet in the Captain's Room, situated in a cock loft adjacent to the ballroom.
 Ira Kaye recalls that he had been away on business at the crucial time, and that no one else had thought to go in and retrieve the cabinet's contents.
 "By the time I reached the Captain's Room, everything had been thrown out," he laments.
 Fortunately, Charter member and Past President Bill Grimsdale made the decision to hand over all records pertaining to the Endowment Fund together with valuable photographs and memorabilia.
 A little portion of the Club's early history was thereby saved.